awslabs/unicornflix/README.md

 Now we need to render the videos on our site for our viewers.
 Let's start by submitting a query for existing content.

-1. Navigate to unicornflix/src/Components/GridView/index.js
+1. Navigate to `unicornflix/src/Components/GridView/index.js`
-1. Find Location 1: inside of the componentDidMount function and paste the following code:
+1. Find `Location 1` inside of the componentDidMount function and paste the following code:

     ```javascript
     const allTodos = await API.graphql(graphqlOperation(queries.listVodAssets));